MOSEK/Mosek.go/doc/mosek.rst

           weights []float64 )

 `j int32`
-    Index of the element in barc$ that should be changed.
+    Index of the element in barc` that should be changed.
 `sub []int64`
     sub is list of indexes of those symmetric matrices appearing in sum.
 `weights []float64`